 Is your security system adequate for your business needs?

-For too long companies have been inclined to piece together security equipment in an effort to keep their business and employees safe and secure.
+For too long companies have been inclined to piece together security equipment to keep their business and employees safe and secure.
 Though well-intentioned, little to no effort is made to bring all these components together in a centralized location for complete visibility and control.
 Most product manufacturers for security typically focus on specific areas, whether it be video surveillance, door access, or perimeter control.
-Propriety software also limits the ability to integrate many of these systems to one another.
-Because of this, you limit yourself to an uncomprehensive approach to your physical security that can negatively impact your business with respect to PCI Compliance, Business, Privacy, and Safety Policies.
+Propriety software also limits the ability to integrate many of these systems.
+Because of this, you limit yourself to an uncomprehensive approach to your physical security that can negatively impact your business concerning PCI Compliance, Business, Privacy, and Safety Policies.